 Canadian provinces and territories also recognize the benefits of geothermal.
 The Natural Resources Canada website offers a full list of energy-efficient incentives for major utilities and Canadian municipalities to help maximize your savings.

 If you took advantage of the U.S. federal residential geothermal tax credit by purchasing an ENERGY STAR qualified geothermal system, you can download the applicable year’s certificate for your records.
-This is not necessary to claim the credit.
-You can file this for your personal records.
 We suggest talking with a tax professional when claiming your tax credit and not relying entirely on the certificates below.